idrisr/notes/ios/localization.md

 In Foundation, a macro for denoting strings as user-facing: `NSLocalizedString`.

 `NSLocalizedString` is a Foundation macro that returns a localized version of a string.
-It has two arguments: key, which uniquely identifies the string to be localized, and comment, a string that is used to provide sufficient context for accurate translation.
+It has two arguments: `key`, which uniquely identifies the string to be localized, and `comment`, a string that is used to provide sufficient context for accurate translation.

 - Localization is the process of adapting your application for a specific market, or locale.